As Dr. Carolyn Dean MD, author of “Magnesium Miracle“, puts it, “your body will work, if you take the minerals it

 - calcium – Ca – concentrated in your bones and teeth, and required for blood clotting and muscle contraction,

-- magnesium – Mg – concentrated in your heart and inside red blood cells, but required for many physiological processes,
+- magnesium – Mg – concentrated in your bones, heart, and inside red blood cells, but required for many physiological processes (physical functions),

-- potassium – K – concentrated in your pancreas, also found in bones and teeth, and required by the nervous system and the muscles,
+- potassium – K – concentrated in your pancreas, but also found in bones and teeth, and required by the nervous system and the muscles,

 - sodium – Na – concentrated in your liver, but required for many physiological processes,

 - phosphorous – P – found in all cells in the body, bones, teeth, heart, kidneys, nerves,

 - chlorine – Cl – not strictly a mineral, but found in blood, lymph and all cells in the body, necessary to regulate the acid-alkaline balance.
-Note that this refers to the organic chlorine found in nature, such as mountain salt, sea salt, or celery, and not to the chlorine synthesized and added to the urban water supply or to swimming pools for disinfection.
+Note that this refers to the organic chlorine found in nature, such as mountain salt, sea salt, or celery, and not to the synthetic chlorine bleach (sodium hypochlorite – (NaClO) added to some urban water supplies or to swimming pools for disinfection.
+An inexpensive alternative for disinfection of water is a chlorine dioxide solution made of sodium chlorite (NaClO2), an acid, such as hydrochloric acid or ascorbic acid, and distilled water.

 Calcium receives the most publicity, but magnesium is perhaps the most overlooked mineral necessary for health.
 According to Dr. Klaus Kisters and others, there are various possible signs of magnesium deficiency.
 According to Dr. David Jockers, the specific signs of magnesium deficiency depend on the person.

 Most minerals from food leave an alkaline reside in the body, including calcium, magnesium, sodium, potassium, zinc, manganese, chromium, selenium, iron, and copper.
-Other minerals leave an acidic residue in the body, including phosphorous, sulfur, and chloride (found in salt, sodium chloride, NaCl).
+Other minerals leave an acidic residue in the body, including phosphorous, sulfur, and chlorine (found in salt).
 Proteins, dairy, grains, beans, and toxic metals form acids in the body.
 Phytic acid in grains and beans contains phosphorous.
 Health depends on consuming more alkaline- than acid-forming foods.
 This is known as the acid-alkaline balance, which is an art, not a precise science.